dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 for any _j_ in _1 .. k_.
 The notion of equality used here is the same as with the corresponding rule about superinterfaces of classes.

+*Note that this is required for extension type superinterfaces as well as non-extension type superinterfaces.*

 Assume that an extension type declaration _DV_ named `Name` has representation type `R`, and that the extension type `V1` with declaration _DV1_ is a superinterface of _DV_ (*note that `V1` may